BhavyaT-135/Playing-With-CSS-Trial/README.md

 **Web3** - Web3 has become a catch-all term for the vision of a new, better internet.
 At its core, Web3 uses blockchains, cryptocurrencies, and NFTs to give power back to the users in the form of ownership.

+**Open-Source** - Open-source software is computer software that is released under a license in which the copyright holder grants users the rights to use, study, change, and distribute the software and its source code to anyone and for any purpose.

 **Cloud Computing** - Cloud computing is the delivery of computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the Internet (“the cloud”) to offer faster innovation, flexible resources, and economies of scale.
 Eg: AWS Cloud, Google Cloud, Salesforce.

 **Artificial Intelligence** - Artificial intelligence (AI) is intelligence demonstrated by machines, as opposed to intelligence of humans and other animals.
 Example tasks in which this is done include speech recognition, computer vision, translation between (natural) languages, as well as other mappings of inputs.